lbryio/lbry.tech/documents/resources/wallet-server.md

 ## Start With A Fresh Server

-We recommend a dual-core server with at least 16GB RAM, 100GB disk, and a fresh Ubuntu 18.04 install.
+We recommend a quad-core server with at least 16GB RAM, 200GB disk, and a fresh Ubuntu 18.04 install.
 Memory usage is flexible.
 32 GB works best, but 16 GB is enough for a few clients.

 Make sure your firewall has ports 9246 and 50001 open.
 9246 is the port lbrycrd uses to communicate to other nodes.
 50001 is the wallet server RPC port.